+COLLEGE SONO 262 pathology, and pathophysiology.
+Demonstrate knowledge and understanding of human gross and sectional anatomy.
 Attendance: The attendance policy is the same as that stated in both the Montgomery College Catalog and the DMS Student Handbook.
-Please see the College Student Handbook for the specific Attendance policy.
 Students should become familiar with clinical guidelines as described in their DMS Student Handbook as well as the following: Due to the importance of the clinical experience, there will be no unexcused absences on clinical days.
 An "Absence Report Form" must be completed for any clinical time missed due to emergent or urgent circumstances (medical, death in the immediate family, Court appearance, etc.).
 Where appropriate, documentation should be submitted as proof of emergency and any missed clinical time and clinical assignments must be made up within the next two weeks, following the student's return to clinical.
 Student must call to notify the Clinical Instructor at their clinical affiliate site if he/she cannot report to clinical on time or if the student will be absent for the day.
-Discussion Board participation requires a minimum of three postings, each posting on a different day of the week.
-You must respond to the discussion topic by Wednesday at midnight and post a response to a minimum of two of your classmates' postings by Saturday at midnight.
-The course instructor's response to your emails will normally be provided within 48 hours.
-Lab Location: This course consists of 480 hours (inclusive of assigned clinical rotations and 1-2 days of on-campus mentoring a semester), fifteen online weekly content modules and optional Skills Enhancement Labs.
-These optional lab sessions are specified in the DMS Clinical Wiki and more information about them can be found at http://mcdmsclinical.pbworks.com/.
+The Clinical Faculty must also be notified immediately, especially if a clinical visit is scheduled for that day.
+In this case, the student has the responsibility to arrange for a rescheduled visit.
+Discussion Board participation requires a minimum of three postings, each posting on a different day of the week, every other week beginning with week 2.
+You must respond to the discussion topic by Wednesday and post a response to a minimum of two of your classmates' postings, by Saturday.
+We are online every day.
+You'll never have to wait more than 48 hours for a response from us to any question or concern.
+Lab Location: Off-campus clinical rotation at assigned clinical affiliate for 8 hours per week for fifteen weeks (A total of 120 clinical hours during the spring semester).
+Optional Skills Enhancement Labs (SEL) are available each semester in the Diagnostic Medical Sonography classroom/lab, Montgomery College Health Science Center, room 426, Takoma Park/Silver Spring campus.
+The skills enhancement scan lab schedule is posted on the DMS clinical wiki, http://mcdmsclinical.pbworks.com/ .
+Students are to sign up in advance on the wiki for the open scan lab sessions.
+Skills enhancement scan lab sessions will be offered on specified dates and on a first-come-first-served policy.
+Although not mandatory, skills enhancement lab sessions are designed to allow students to practice and gain speed in scanning while under the supervision of a clinical faculty.
+If the student is unable to make the scan lab session at a previously reserved time or date, the students must update the DMS clinical wiki schedule to allow lab time to be available for other classmates.

-Course Schedule at a Glance
+Course Schedule At-a-Glance